svsticky/sadserver/README.md

 It might be worth splitting this file up, giving users and/or websites their own file, if more variables get added to the file.

+##### Secrets

+Our secrets are stored in [ansible/credentials/], per environment.
+The secrets that are shared between environments (because of third-party constraints), reside in [ansible/credentials/shared.yml].
+These files are all encrypted using [Ansible Vault].
+These secrets should all be cycled when someone's access to the corresponding passphrase is revoked.

 ### Documentation